openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 ~~~~~~~~~~~~

 The purpose of ID_CRED_PSK is to facilitate the retrieval of the PSK.
-It is RECOMMENDED that it uniquely identifies the PSK as the recipient might otherwise have to try several keys.
+It is RECOMMENDED that it uniquely identifies the CRED_PSK as the recipient might otherwise have to try several keys.
+If ID_CRED_PSK contains a single 'kid' parameter, then the compact encoding is applied; see Section 3.5.3.2 of {RFC9528}.
+The authentication credential CRED_PSK substitutes CRED_I and CRED_R specified in {RFC9529}, and, consequently, MUST follow the same guidelines described in Sections 3.5.2 and 3.5.3 of {RFC9528}.

 # Variant 1